-ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Routine maternity care Routine prenatal and postpartum visits for all pregnant women.
-Sexually transmitted infection (STI) screening Screening and counseling for chlamydia and syphilis.
+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Iron-deficient anemia screening On a routine basis Preeclampsia screening Screening for preeclampsia in pregnant women with blood pressure measurements throughout pregnancy Rh incompatibility screening On first visit and follow-up testing for women at high risk Routine maternity care Routine prenatal and postpartum visits for all pregnant women Sexually transmitted infection (STI) screening Screening and counseling for chlamydia, gonorrhea and syphilis Tobacco-use screening and counseling During each visit.
+Includes cessation interventions for tobacco users and expanded counseling for pregnant tobacco users.

-PRESCRIPTION RECOMMENDATION - For pregnant women (12 weeks gestation) who are at high risk for preeclampsia.
+PRESCRIPTION RECOMMENDATION Folic acid supplements During the first two to three months of pregnancy 0.4 to 0.8 mg daily.
+Low-dose aspirin For pregnant women (12 weeks gestation) who are at high risk for preeclampsia